 help determine which resources and supports are needed to close achievement gaps.

-Washington state requires all districts to administer the Smarter Balanced Assessments (SBA) each spring.
+Washington state requires all districts to administer the Smarter Balanced Assessments (SBA) and

 - Measure how well students are meeting College and Career Readiness Standards

 - Help teachers and districts identify which students need more support

 - Cover math, English language arts, and science

 - Take about 2.5-4 hours per subject